bbauska/Coursera-React/README.md

 ### Installing create-react-app

-From the React documentation we learn that the *create-react-app* CLI makes it easy to create an application that already works, right out of the box.
+From the React documentation we learn that the <i>create-react-app</i> CLI makes it easy to create an application that already works, right out of the box.
 It already follows the best practices suggested by the React community!

--   To install *create-react-app* globally, type the following at the
+-   To install <i>create-react-app</i> globally, type the following at the
     prompt:

 > yarn global add <create-react-app@1.5.2>

-Use *sudo* on a Mac and Linux.
+Use <i>sudo</i> on a Mac and Linux.
 Alternately you can use npm, by typing
 \"npm install -g create-react-app@1.5.2\".

 -   This will make the command line tool for creating React